Swiss resorts in uphill battle over no snow, franc

 Not to be disheartened, Davos-Klosters nestled in eastern Switzerland employed no less than 250 snow canons to get pistes ready for the season start -- a week later than scheduled.

-Some 3,000 winter sport enthusiasts trekked to the resort lying 1,560 metres above sea level last weekend to slide down the 6 km of pistes made from artificial snow, long white stretches on an otherwise brown and green landscape.
+Some 3,000 winter sport enthusiasts trekked to the resort lying 1,560 metres (yards) above sea level last weekend to slide down the 6 km (3.728 miles) of pistes made from artificial snow, long white stretches on an otherwise brown and green landscape.

 Despite the delayed start, Yves Bugmann, finance director of Davos-Klosters mountain railway, remained unperturbed for now.